yukeiyang/xray/README.md

 # openwrt x86_64 firmware with luci-app-xray integrated
 luci-app-xray integrated in openwrt-x86-64

-The firmware already integrated luci-app-xray, can be used for xray.
+Integrated luci-app-xray, can be used for xray.
 If you are using x86-64 router, you can find the firmware in this project.

-It's clean, and integrates only more 6 pakakges: luci, irqbalance, xray-core, geoip, geosite, luci-app-xray.
+It's clean, and integrates only these more 6 pakakges: luci, irqbalance, xray-core, geoip, geosite, luci-app-xray.

 Already tested on x86-64 router, and works fine.